Select a state below.

 A promissory note is a legal document related to financial information.
-It is used when one party, the issuer, is making a "promise" to pay a certain amount of money to another party, known as the payee.
 This is a promise in writing, so it is legally binding.
 The promissory note may detail the repayment conditions or it may be open-ended.

 This promissory note, also sometimes called a note payable or just a note, should include the principal amount of money, the interest rate, and the specific terms of repayment.
 The payee's rights in case of a default are usually outlined.
 Promissory notes are typically used for personal loans, real estate transactions, business loans, and student loans.

 A “promissory note” is essentially what it sounds like – a note of promise.
 It is a legal document enforcing an unconditional promise on the part of a borrower, or “payor,” to repay funds to a lender, or “payee.”
 As legal documents go, a promissory note is fairly simple.
 In business, financial and real estate sectors, it often accompanies a larger document such as a loan contract.
 The longer document contains most of the gory details and legalese, while the promissory note serves as a summary.
 Key components of the promissory note spectrum include mortgage notes, bank notes, and commercial papers.
 A promissory note may also contract a small loan between friends or acquaintances - sort of as one step up from an IOU.
 Large or small, a promissory note has six key components:

 Use of the term “promissory note” – In a way, this is the most crucial of a promissory note’s key components – the word “promissory note” must appear in order for the document to legally be one.
 The simplest way is to use the term in the header, and in the opening recitals of the agreement.

 Identities of both parties – The document must include the full legal names and, addresses, of the payor and the payee.
 This information often appears in the introduction: